Judgment of Princeton: Details

 The Judgment of Princeton, held at Princeton University on Friday, June 8, 2012, was a structured blind tasting of top New Jersey wines against top French wines from Bordeaux and Burgundy.
-The event was based on the famous 1976 Judgment of Paris (wine), in which California wines famously beat French wines in a blind tasting.
+The event was based on the famous 1976 Judgment of Paris, in which California wines famously beat French wines in a blind tasting.
 The Judgment of Princeton was spearheaded by George M. Taber, who had been in Paris for the original Judgment of Paris and later written a book on the subject.
 Along with Taber, the tasting was organized and carried out by economists Orley Ashenfelter, Richard E. Quandt, Karl Storchmann, and Mark Censits, owner of CoolVines, a local wine and spirits shop, who acted in the role of merchant Steven Spurrier, gathering the competition wines from the NJ winemakers and selecting and sourcing the French wines against which they were to be pitted.
 The French wines were sourced from the same estates as the original wines of the Paris tasting.
 The event also included other members of the American Association of Wine Economists, who then posted the data set from the tastings online as an open invitation to further analysis.

 The judges

-Of the nine judges in Princeton, five were American, two French, and one Belgian.
+Of the nine judges in Princeton, six were American, two French, and one Belgian.
 They are listed here in alphabetical order.